 Both electrons and positrons are known as beta particles, sometimes written β^- and β^+ respectively.
-In beta decay, neutrinos (or antineutrinos) are also emitted, and carry away energy and momentum.
+In beta decay, (anti) neutrinos (or neutrinos) are also emitted, and carry away energy and momentum.
 The energies of beta particles therefore vary, up to the maximum available from the decay, typically a few MeV.

-Beta particles have a range of about a metre in air.
+Beta particles can have a range of up to about a metre in air.
 They penetrate thin layers of solid material, for example aluminium foil, but are stopped by a few millimetres thickness of metal.